 Additional stimulation can be achieved through sex toys.

 Sex toys are great tools to increase the level of stimulation during the sexual encounter and increase the likelihood of orgasm.
 While some vibrators are worn vaginally (egg vibrator), others are worn anally (butt plug or prostate massager) while being penetrated.
-And the most preferred sex toys that can be used during sex are clitoral stimulators (usually, in the form of small bullet or clit sucking vibrator).
+And the most preferred sex toys that can be used during sex are clitoral stimulators (usually, in the form of bullet vibrator or clit sucking vibrator).

 Others are worn on the hand so that you can touch any part of the body and immediately feel a vibration in that region.